Hive-Academy/roocode-generator/memory-bank/TechnicalArchitecture.md

   - `IProjectManager` (Stub): Placeholder for potential future project-level state management.
   - `interfaces.ts`: Defines core application service contracts (`IGeneratorOrchestrator`, `IProjectManager`, `ICliInterface`).
 - **`@core/cli` (Command Line Interface):**
+  - `cli-main.ts`: The primary bootstrap file for the bundled CLI.
+It is the execution entry point after the `bin/roocode-generator.js` launcher script requires the bundled file.
+It is responsible for setting up the environment, initializing the DI container, and starting the CLI command parsing and execution flow.
+The Vite build is configured to use this file as the main entry point (`vite.config.ts:build.lib.entry`).
   - `CliInterface`: Handles command-line argument parsing (`commander`), interactive prompts (`inquirer`), and basic console output formatting (`chalk`).
 - **`@core/config` (Configuration Management):**
   - `LLMConfigService`: Manages loading, saving, validation, and interactive editing of LLM settings (`llm.config.json`).